ariyonaty/terraform-aws-eks-blueprints-addons/docs/addons/metrics-server.md

 enable_metrics_server = true
 ```

-You can optionally customize the Helm chart that deploys External DNS via the following configuration.
+You can optionally customize the Helm chart that deploys Metrics Server via the following configuration.

 ```hcl
   enable_metrics_server = true